TechShieldOlamide/ndpr-compliance-toolkit/ndpr-privacy-policy-template.md

 ## 1. Introduction

-[Organisation Name] is committed to protecting the personal data of our users in accordance with the Nigeria Data Protection Regulation (NDPR) 2019 and the Nigeria Data Protection Act 2023.
+[Organisation Name] is committed to protecting the personal data of our users in accordance with the Nigeria Data Protection Act (NDPA) 2023 and enforced by the National Data Protection Commission (NDPC).

 This privacy policy explains what personal data we collect, why we collect it, how we use it, and your rights as a data subject.